 Bryan Reynolds hits 100th career homer as Pirates beat Tigers 7-4 for 3rd straight win

 Mitch Keller (1-1) allowed two runs on five hits with three walks and nine strikeouts to earn his first win of the season.
-The right-handed Keller, who signed a five-year, $77-million contract extension in February, has worked at least five innings in 34 straight starts, the longest active streak in the majors.
+The right-handed Keller has worked at least five innings in 34 straight starts, the longest active streak in the majors.

-“Going back to last year, that’s the maturation we’ve seen of Mitch Keller, of him being able to execute pitches, him being able to get himself out of jams," Pirates manager Derek Shelton said.
-"And I think it’s also one of the reasons we made a commitment to him because that is so important.”

 Colt Keith and Matt Vierling had two hits and each drove in a run for the Tigers.
 Riley Greene added an RBI double in the ninth.